 - Each mover notecard for an act will also include the offset information for that act if you have a stage manager configured for where you’re working.
 This is the “starting point” of your routine based on your starting point and stage where you created it.

-- When you press play on the performance director, movers with the matching notecards and dancer numbers will move.
+- When you press play on the performance director, your movers will move.

 So, what do I do?